porkfu-code/timer/README.md

 # timer

 This is a simple countdown timer.
-It displays the remaining timer time in CLI like:
+It displays the remaining timer time in CLI with the format HH:MM:SS.
+Example:

 `Remaining time: 00:59:06`

 ## To use it: